-LSM conducted its subsurface investigation on June 30 and July 1, 2022.
-A Caterpillar 308CR mini-excavator, owned and operated by Grant Creek Excavating, was used to dig a total of thirteen test pits (TP).
-Figure 2 depicts the test pit locations for each of the two geotechnical phases.
+LSM conducted its subsurface investigation on August 19, 2022.
+A Caterpillar 308CR mini-excavator, owned and operated by Grant Creek Excavating, was used to dig a total of ten test pits (TP).
+Figure 2 depicts the test pit locations.
 Horizontal coordinates were obtained using a Garmin eTrex® 10 GPS unit.
 The elevations were estimated from Google Earth.
-Figure 2 also includes the general locations for the three water wells.

-The materials encountered in the Phase 2 test pits tended to agree with the MBMG Open File Report for the Taf and the Tgc materials in that there were gravel and sand with varying amounts of clayey fines and frequent to occasional cobble-sized particles.
-TP-11 featured fractured rock clasts with clayey infilling, indicating possible bedrock.
+The materials encountered tended to agree with the MBMG Open File Report for the Tgc and the Taf materials in that there were gravel and sand with varying amounts of clayey fines and frequent to occasional cobble-sized particles.
+Test pits along the eastern portion of the site (TP-05, TP-07, TP-10) included tightly compacted gravel in a clay matrix (conglomerate).
 Based on the water well logs and the materials encountered during LSM's investigation, the seismic site class is recommended as 'C - Very Dense Soils and Soft Rock'.

-The groundwater table was not encountered in any of the test pits, the deepest depth of which extended to 8.5 feet.
-The moisture conditions of the subgrade materials were generally regarded as being 'damp' or 'moist'.
-Logs of the test pits and the testing results are provided in Appendix A. The three MBMG water well logs and the seismic spectral acceleration design values are included in Appendix A. Photographs of the test pitting operations and soil samples are included in Appendix B.
+The groundwater table was encountered in TP-06 at the time of excavation.
+At a later date, groundwater was encountered at the bottom of the TP-05 piezometer, but TP-06 was recorded as being dry.
+The moisture conditions of the subgrade materials were generally regarded as being 'dry', 'damp', or 'moist'.
+Logs of the test pits and the testing results are provided in Appendix A. The two MBMG water well logs and the seismic spectral acceleration design values are included in Appendix A. Photographs of the test pitting operations and soil samples are included in Appendix B.